-- assess the pupil's fluency level as soon as possible - implement differentiated work for EAL pupils in lessons - employ a range of strategies within each lesson to reinforce understanding and meaning so as to develop language in context - have high expectations, expect pupils to participate in all classroom activities/tasks - monitor progress carefully and ensure that EAL pupils are set appropriate and challenging tasks, including the setting of appropriate extended tasks - recognise that EAL pupils need more time to process answers and to complete extended work - allow pupils to use their mother tongue to explore concepts when appropriate - give newly arrived pupils time to absorb English bearing in mind that there is a "silent period" when those new to the language understand more English than they use - group pupils so that EAL pupils hear good models of English - use collaborative learning techniques - Use good models of English
+- assess the pupil's fluency level as soon as possible - implement differentiated work for EAL pupils in lessons - employ a range of strategies within each lesson to reinforce understanding and meaning so as to develop language in context - have high expectations, expect pupils to participate in all classroom activities/tasks - monitor progress carefully and ensure that EAL pupils are set appropriate and challenging tasks, including the setting of appropriate extended tasks - recognise that EAL pupils need more time to process answers and to complete extended work - allow pupils to use their mother tongue to explore concepts when appropriate - give newly arrived pupils time to absorb English bearing in mind that there is a "silent period" when those new to the language understand more English than they use - group pupils so that EAL pupils hear good models of English communication - use collaborative learning techniques - Use good models of English communication

 Spoken and written communication between the students and teaching and nonteaching staff, and between the Academy and parents and the local community, will be positive and appropriate, including the use of students' home languages (where possible).

 The chart below indicates the actions to be undertaken following the arrival of an EAL student.
-Please note that some steps may be superseded (dependent on a student's needs):
+Please note that some steps may be superseded (dependent on a student's ability and needs):

-- 1. Meeting with parent and student prior to start at the Academy 2.
-Completion of new intake EAL application form by parent 3.
-Day 1 & 2: shadowing of buddy from form group 4.
-Dictionary/laptop issued to student EAL Support Booklet issued and to be used in lessons during Week 1-2 (as appropriate) 5.
-Day 3: NASSEA assessment undertaken by EAL dept. - 6.
-Audit of student proficiency & needs undertaken through staff round robin
+- 3. Day 1 & 2: shadowing of buddy from form group - 4.
+Dictionary/laptop issued to student

+EAL Support Booklet issued and to be used in lessons during Week 1-2 (as appropriate)

-7. Day 4: EAL Intervention begins (dependent on proficiency & needs)
+- 5. Day 3: NASSEA assessment undertaken by EAL dept. - 6.
+Audit of student proficiency & needs undertaken through staff round robin - 7.
+Day 4: EAL Intervention begins (dependent on proficiency & needs)

-▼
+★

 Beginner Intermediate

-Form time interventions 2-3 times a week focusing on language acquisition As necessary, 2 week withdrawal from selected lessons to allow for fast track interventions Interventions to focus on esteem boosts, social conventions, cultural capital and integration, reading, writing, speaking and listening through Soundswrite, Learning Village, Lexia or other literacy material Form time interventions 2-3 times a week focusing on language acquisition Lexia and Soundswrite interventions to support language development
+Form time interventions 2-3 times a week focusing on language acquisition As necessary, 2-week withdrawal from selected lessons to allow for fast-track interventions Interventions to focus on esteem boosts, social conventions, cultural capital and integration, reading, writing, speaking and listening through Soundswrite, Learning Village, Lexia or other literacy material Form time interventions 2-3 times a week focusing on language acquisition Soundswrite interventions to support language development